We found 14 family medicine practitioners near Dixfield, ME.

-Dr. John Kroger's specialty is family medicine.
-Dr. Kroger is a graduate of Baylor College of Medicine.
-The average patient rating for Dr. Kroger is 3.0 stars out of 5.
+Dr. John Kroger works as a family practice physician.
+He graduated from Baylor College of Medicine.
+Patients gave Dr. Kroger an average rating of 3.0 stars out of 5.
 He is an in-network provider for Medicare insurance.
-He is open to new patients.

-Dr. Magda Daoud works as a family practice physician in Dixfield, ME.
-She studied medicine at Cairo University, Kasr Al-Ainy Faculty of Medicine.
-Dr. Daoud accepts Child Health Plus, Family Health Plus, and Medicaid, in addition to other insurance carriers.
-Dr. Daoud (or staff) speaks the following foreign languages: Arabic and French.
+Dr. Magda Daoud practices family medicine.
+She accepts Child Health Plus, Family Health Plus, Medicaid, and more.
+Dr. Daoud attended medical school at Cairo University, Kasr Al-Ainy Faculty of Medicine.
+Dr. Daoud (or staff) speaks the following languages: Arabic and French.

 Conditions / Treatments